Volodymyr Zelensky says Ukraine was ‘reborn’ when Russia invaded six months ago

 The 44-year-old wartime leader delivered the speech in his trademark combat fatigues in front of Kyiv’s central monument to independence from the Russia-controlled Soviet Union.

+“We are holding on for six months.
+It is difficult for us, but we clenched our fists fighting for our fate,” he added.
+“Every new day is a new reason not to give up.
+Because, having gone through so much, we have no right not to reach the end.”

 “What for us is the end of the war?
 We used to say: peace.
-Now we say: victory,” he said.
+Now we say: victory.”

+He added that Ukraine will not “seek an understanding with terrorists although we understand the Russian language that you came to defend... and killed thousands of people you came to liberate”.

+“Johnson, who speaks English, is much more understandable and close to us than murderers, rapists and looters who did it in Russian,” Mr Zelensky added.

 Register for free to continue reading